-Cindy Prado Gets Soaking Wet In Super Strappy Thong Bikini
+Cindy Prado Gets Soaking Wet In Super-Strappy Thong Bikini

 Cuban smokeshow Cindy Prado is busy celebrating her birthday in St. Barths.
 The Instagram sensation has been sharing tons of sexy photos from her time in the sun with her 1.9 million followers, most of which contain her in barely-there bikinis.

-Cindy’s newest post is no exception.
+Cindy's newest post is no exception.
 The January 22 upload contained 10 separate photos of the model on a yacht and enjoying the ocean with her closest friends.
-For all of the snaps, the 28-year-old sported a stringy blue thong bikini which highlighted her best assets.
-The swimsuit had one large string which she wrapped around her toned torso several times.
+In all of the snaps, the 28-year-old sported a stringy blue thong bikini that highlighted her best assets.
+The swimsuit had one large string, which she wrapped around her toned torso several times.

-In the first picture, the Instagram influencer sat in the Captain’s chair on the boat and pretended to steer while posing perched on the end of the seat.
-Her strategic pose highlighted her round rump which was on full display.
+In the first picture, the Instagram influencer sat in the captain's chair on the boat and pretended to steer while posing perched on the end of the seat.
+Her strategic pose highlighted her round rump, which was on full display.

-The four friends all flaunted their bare bums in one tantalizing photo where they stretched out on their bellies, while flashing their behinds to the camera.
-All of the women looked away from the photo, except for Cindy who turned her head to stare back at the camera.

-In the caption of the hot new upload, the model made a comment that not all treasure is silver and gold and added the diamond emoji.
+In the caption, the model made a comment about the value of non-material possessions, adding the diamond emoji.
 In under an hour, the post had over 32,000 likes and 300 plus comments.

 Fans of the stunner complimented her beauty and insane body in the comments section.